 The GSSR accepts submissions to the Review on a rolling basis, however all submissions must be received by the deadline to be considered for the next volume; the Editor-in-Chief announces the deadlines for Review submissions each semester via email to SSP students and publicly on the GSSR website and associated social media.
-For GSSR Volume 5, Issue 2 (Spring 2017), all submissions must be received before Wednesday, April 26th at 11:59PM EST/EDT to be considered for publication.
+The submission deadline for the GSSR Vol. 7, Iss.
+2 is April 6, 2019.

 Authors should expect to receive notification about whether or not their submission has been accepted within 14 days of the final submission date.
 The editing process may take several weeks, with various drafts sent back-and-forth between the author and the editor.
 The author must provide final permissions before a piece will be published.

 The GSSR Forum is the online-only component of the GSSR.
 The mission of the Forum is to contribute timely dialogue and discourse concerning ongoing debates in US foreign policy, national security, and international security.
 The Forum also publishes shorter analyses and opinion pieces that may not be suitable for the Review.
 In addition, the Forum also publishes news pieces that cover guest speakers, book releases, and other events of an academic nature.